davorg/dmp/chapters/chapter05.md

 Convert::SciEng is a module for converting numbers to and from a format in which they have a postfix letter indicating the magnitude of the number.
-This con- version is called *fixing* and *unfixing* the number.
+This conversion is called *fixing* and *unfixing* the number.
 The module recognizes two different schemes of fixes, the SI scheme and the SPICE scheme.
-The module inter- face is via an object interface.
+The module interface is via an object interface.
 A new object is created by calling the class new method and passing it a string indicating which fix scheme you want to use (SI or SPICE).